Sports Premium Report 2019/20

 PE and school sport play a very important part in the life of Foxfield.
 We believe that PE and school sport contribute to the holistic development of our children and through participation, our children build and learn more about our key values such as respect, co-operation and kindness for themselves and others.

-The sports premium awarded to Foxfield for the year 2018/19 is £21,230.
-The funding is spent on specialist sports delivery, sports kits for children so they can identify with being part of the Foxfield team, CPD opportunities for staff.
+The sports premium awarded to Foxfield for the year 2019/20 is £22,000.
+The funding is spent on a membership to the PE & School Sport Network (http://lpessn.org.uk/), specialist after-school sports delivery, sports kits for children so they can identify with being part of the Foxfield team and CPD opportunities for staff.

 The curriculum map for PE supports the development of children’s fundamental skills introduces and develops skills for competitive and collaborative activities through a naturally progressive curriculum:

-We aim to increase the participation of children at different events and offering more opportunities.
+We aim to increase the participation of children at different events and offer more enrichment opportunities.

-- Signed up to the GSSP who run various free competitions across the academic year which children can access.
+· Signed up to competitions run by the GSSP who run various free competitions across the academic year which children can access and these competitions create pathways to the School Games.

-- Sourcing various opportunities for children to attend major sporting events, for example: Wembley visit on 15/11/2018, Charlton Vs AFC Wimbledon Tickets.
+· Sourcing various opportunities for children to attend major sporting events, for example: Wembley visit on 15/11/2018 and Charlton Athletic games

-- Regular clubs include: Taekwondo, Dance, Gymnastics (beginners and intermediate), Tennis, Football (split into KS1, Lower KS2 and Upper KS2), Art, Crafts and Technology, Fencing, Badminton, Computer Club and Board Games.
+· Regular clubs include: Taekwondo, Dance, Gymnastics (beginners and intermediate), Tennis, Football (split into KS1, Lower KS2 and Upper KS2), Art, Crafts and Technology, Fencing, Drama, Badminton, Computer Club and Board Games.

 All clubs are monitored every six weeks for impact on children’s learning and skills acquired.